zephyrtronium/iolang/README.md

 ## TODO

-- Profile; iolang is about 6x slower than Io at just passing messages.
 - Redo addon loading.
 	+ Allow addons to create multiple objects.
 	+ Allow addons to have dependencies, e.g. HTTPClient requires Socket, but don't load Socket twice.